ventinus/Budget/README.md

   - cumulative totals on a weekly/monthly basis (local state option)
   - add some kind of trends overview (based on defined budgets)
 - add budgets and incorporate how budgets are utilized in forecast
-- hide recurring events add button when no cash accounts have been created
 - add error message for trying to delete a cash account used in recurring events (maybe confirm for a dependent destroy?)
 - rewrite docs ;)